LookOlga/LookOlga/README.md

 ⚐ Based in Moscow

-ϟ Currently Currently I am working on a platform for  junior frontend developers.
+ϟ Currently I am working on a platform for  junior frontend developers.